stefanthoss/esphome-aranet4/README.md

 # ESPHome Aranet4

-This ESPHome package will read data from an Aranet4 CO2 sensor and expose it as Home Assistant sensors.
+This ESPHome package will read data from an Aranet4 CO2 sensor and expose it as Home Assistant entities.
 I use a [ESPHome Bluetooth Proxy](https://esphome.github.io/bluetooth-proxies/) with a ESP32 because it is easy to set up, but any other Bluetooth-enabled ESPHome device will also work.

 I developed this for the Aranet4 Home, but it should also work with the Pro model.
 In its current form, only one Aranet4 sensor is supported per ESPHome device.